ICB's director of communications, Ami Copeland, explains why ICB is building wellness into its new CPD Framework

 If we are to lead the way for future generations of entrepreneurs and business leaders, it's important that we recognise these self-limiting traits and the pressure we put on ourselves.
 I think it's important that ICB looks beyond technical qualifications to embed wellness and self-belief into the model of a successful bookkeeper.
 That's why we are working on providing more content and resources to help our members build resilience and develop self-care strategies.
 We will be focusing on personal effectiveness, adaptability and reflection, and encouraging our members to take time out and look after themselves.

 We have a bold plan to run an annual 'Wellness Weekend' where members can invest in themselves and spend two days with fellow bookkeepers to de-stress, unwind and set their intentions for the year ahead.
-We're running our first Wellness Weekend at a beautiful Yorkshire hotel in September.
 It's not just about massages and meditation, we also have this amazing wellness coach, Simone Gilbert, who's going to give our members some actionable strategies for feeling and working better.

 At the end of the day it's about finding balance.
 We can't predict what's going to happen, but we can control how we react.
 We can make a conscious decision to look after ourselves and build the physical and emotional resilience to handle everything life throws at us!

 Some of our members were practically born bookkeepers but, for most, this profession has given them a second chance.
 This is their moment to shine and to make a difference, to spend more time with their family and be their own boss.
 Bookkeeping is a very noble profession and ICB Bookkeepers are bringing economic prosperity to themselves, their families, and to millions of small businesses across the UK.
 ICB Bookkeepers have disrupted the accounting industry and they are the future.
 We will support them every step of the way.